openjustice-in/ecourts/README.md

 - [Court](https://captnemo.in/ecourts/src/entities/court.html)
 - [ECourt](https://captnemo.in/ecourts/src/ecourt.html) APIs are also documented.

+## Documentation

+- Canonical link for the project is <https://captnemo.in/ecourts/>.
+- General guidance is available via `ecourts --help` or `ecourts cmd --help`.
+- Python documentation is available at [captnemo.in/ecourts/src](https://captnemo.in/ecourts/src/).
+- Coverage reports are published at <https://captnemo.in/ecourts/coverage> as well as at [Coveralls](https://coveralls.io/github/captn3m0/ecourts).

-## Principles
+## Guiding Principles

 - Make it easy to fetch case information.
 - Store information in accessible formats, for easy retrieval and querying.
-- Migrate to standard identifiers, such as ISO-3166 for state codes.
+- Use standard identifiers, such as ISO-3166 for state codes.
 - Be nice to the ecourts website.
 Retry failed requests, but do not hammer the site.
   In case of 5xx errors, wait for a while before retrying.

 ## LICENSE